 Bay Area Medical Academy does not assume responsibility for student housing, does not have dormitory facilities under its control, nor offers student housing assistance.

-According to rentals.com for San Francisco, CA, rental properties in the city start at approximately \$2,000 per month for a studio.
+According to apartments.com, studio apartments within a 45 minute transit commute to the campus for San Francisco range from start at approximately \$950 per month.
+Over 90% of rentals are above \$2,000 per month in San Francisco.